qgis/QGIS-Documentation/source/docs/documentation_guidelines/writing.rst

 .. note::

-   Currently, to ensure consistency and help in the use of QGIS icons a list of alias is built and available in :ref:`substitutions` chapter.
+   Currently, to ensure consistency and help in the use of QGIS icons a list of aliases is built and available in the :ref:`substitutions` chapter.

 Figure
 ......